robertklep/nefit-easy-commands/README.md

 client.setTemperature('setpoint + 2.5').then(...)
 ```

-* _"Set the setpoint to the curren in house temperature and add 2.5°C"_
+* _"Set the setpoint to the current in house temperature and add 2.5°C"_

 ```
 client.setTemperature('in house temp + 2.5').then(...)